Aitken

 What is a Binding Financial Agreement?

-A binding financial agreement is a legal agreement that complies with sections 90B, 90C, or 90D of the Family Law Act 1975 (Cth) for married couples, and sections 90UB, 90UC, and 90UD for de facto couples.
+A binding financial agreement is a legal agreement that complies with various sections of the Family Law Act for both married couples and de facto couples.
+These agreements can be made before, during, or after a marriage or de facto relationship.

 When Can You Make a Financial Agreement?